elixir-lang/elixir/README.md

     Orddict.values   #=> uses ::MyOrddict.values
     ::Orddict.values #=> uses ::Orddict.values

+#### require

-The second responsibility of `require` is to enable the given module macros in the current module.
-For instance, let's suppose you created your own `if` implementation called in the module `MyMacros`.
+`require` allows you to enable the given module macros.
+For instance, suppose you created your own `if` implementation called in the module `MyMacros`.
 If you want to invoke it, you need to first explicitly require the `MyMacros`:

     defmodule Math do
       require MyMacros